dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Age is an issue of mind over matter.
-If you don't mind, it doesn't matter.
+  Death, like birth, is a secret of Nature.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1245 days)
+## 🌟 Experiences (1246 days)

 ### 🧮 Programming languages